How Sharp Are Katanas?

 Samurai also use human bodies to ensure the performance of Katanas in actual battle.
 They used cadavers and sometimes alive human beings who had been convicted.

 Afterwards, they would engrave their findings on the Nakago (tang of the katana).
-For instance, there might be an inscription on the sword's tang that says '3 bodies with Tabi-gata'.
+For instance, there might be an inscription (Mei) on the sword's tang that says '3 bodies with Tabi-gata'.
 It meant you could slice through three human bodies using an ankle cut with one swing of this sword.
+This kind of inscription is called Saidanmei.

 These tests and subsequent inscriptions were extremely important in determining the value of Katanas.